UN chief urges Libya cease-fire, warns its future at stake

-BERLIN (AP) — The U.N. chief on Monday urged world powers and others with interests in Libya’s long-running civil war to keep working toward a lasting cease-fire between its rival governments, warning that the country’s very future "is at stake.”
+BERLIN (AP) — U.N.
+Secretary-General Antonio Guterres on Monday urged world powers and others with interests in Libya’s long-running civil war to stop sending arms to its rival governments and keep working toward a lasting cease-fire, warning that the country’s very future “is at stake.”

 “The violations of the embargo are a scandal and call into question the basic commitment to peace of all involved,” he told the closed meeting.
 “Foreign deliveries of weapons and other military support must stop immediately.”